Alliance for Climate Education

-Action for the Climate Emergency, or ACE (formerly Alliance for Climate Education) is a 501(c)(3) nonprofit that provides educational resources on climate science and justice, as well training for young climate leaders.
-Since 2008, ACE has reached more than 2,000,000 students nationwide.
+Action for the Climate Emergency, or ACE (formerly Alliance for Climate Education) is a 501(c)(3) nonprofit that operates in the United States.
+Its stated mission is to educate young people on climate issues, counteract climate misinformation, and engage and register young voters.

 Programs

-Education
+Education & Influence

 ACE provides in-person assemblies at high schools nationwide.
-A 2014 study by Stanford, Yale, and George Mason University showed that after viewing the live ACE Assembly, students demonstrated a 27% increase in climate science knowledge, more than one-third (38%) became more engaged on the issue of climate change, and the number of students who talked to parents or peers about climate change more than doubled.
+A study by Stanford, Yale, and George Mason University showed that after viewing the live ACE Assembly, students demonstrated a 27% increase in climate science knowledge, more than one-third (38%) became more engaged on the issue of climate change, and the number of students who talked to parents or peers about climate change more than doubled.

-ACE also offers an online multimedia resource for schools.

-Leadership
+Action

 ACE youth leaders have lobbied elected officials for pro-climate policies including energy efficiency, fossil fuel divestment, and renewable energy.
 They have also spoken at events such as the United Nations, Bioneers, and Climate Action 2016.